muhammadmueenarif/Typescript-for-Beginners/readme.txt

 let, var and const are variable. with let we can't declare variable with same name. const constant its value can't be changed.

 Lec 7.
 Data Types
 there are other data types also available. boolean, number, string, array, object, null, undefined.

+Lec 8.
+Functions with annotations let a: number | string = "20"; | is used to assign more than one data type so in this case it can store the number as well as string.

+there is also any data type means it can store any value.